Labeled as Gampr by the shelter, a volunteer rescuer pulled sight unseen

 Gladiator type but labeled as Gampr in shelter.
 He rescued but rehabilitation failed due to aggressiveness, lack of self control, zero LGD ability.
 Failed placement.

 in years past

-There have been times a dog was mislabeled as Gampr and when AGCA didn't offer placement there was some negative feedback from some members of the the rescue community.
+There have been times a dog was mislabeled as Gampr, and when AGCA didn't offer placement, there was negative feedback from some rescue community members.
 It was said that AGCA does not care, that they are “sick of seeing our breed dumped at the shelters.”
-The truth is, we are equally sick each time we see any dog show up in a shelter, all breeds, even the Eurasion Gladiator dogs.
-It is heartbreaking and incredibly sad.
+We are equally saddened each time we see any dog show up in a shelter, all breeds, even the Eurasian Gladiator dogs.
+It is heartbreaking and unfortunate.

-We must however understand the difference between a true Armenian Gampr from a improperly identified dog and realize that our livestock homes are typically not the place to test unknown, mixed-dog personalities.
-The placement of dogs is a serious task and a potential danger to our network of farms, livestock and families.
-Currently there are no homes within our network who have placement for temperament testing unknown dogs.
-Hopefully in the future there will be a rescue facility just for this purpose but in the meanwhile we must continue to be selective, helping by networking and funding when dogs are in need.
+We must, however, understand the difference between a true Armenian Gampr and an incorrectly labeled dog and realize that our livestock homes, which is the majority of our community, are typically not the place to test unknown, mixed-dogs.
+The placement of dogs is a serious task and a potential danger to our network of farms, livestock, and families.

 Currently, there aren't any homes within our network that have placement for temperamentally failed mixes or risky fighting lines but do work diligently with reputable rescues helping stable dogs in need on an individual basis.